mpytlik-intel/edge-ai-libraries/libraries/dl-streamer/docs/source/architecture_2.0/cpp_interfaces.md

 # ① Memory Interop and C++ abstract interfaces

-Intel® DL Streamer provides independent sub-components for zero-copy buffer sharing and memory interop between various frameworks and memory handles on CPU and GPU:
+Deep Learning Streamer provides independent sub-components for zero-copy buffer sharing and memory interop between various frameworks and memory handles on CPU and GPU: